 Common mistakes in double materiality assessments

-- Assessing at the topic level instead of the IRO level: EFRAG IG 1 flags that entities frequently assess materiality at the topic level (“climate change is material”) without breaking it down to individual IROs.
+- EFRAG IG 1 flags that entities frequently assess materiality at the topic level (“climate change is material”) without breaking it down to individual IROs.
 This produces a DMA that appears complete but doesn’t connect to specific ESRS disclosure requirements at the level ESRS 1 paragraph 34 requires.

-- Treating stakeholder engagement as retrospective validation: The AFM’s July 2024 “Ten waypoints” guidance found that some entities treated stakeholder engagement as a retrospective validation exercise rather than an input to the assessment.
+- The AFM’s July 2024 “Ten waypoints” guidance found that some entities treated stakeholder engagement as a retrospective validation exercise rather than an input to the assessment.
 Sending stakeholders a pre-filled materiality matrix for confirmation doesn’t satisfy ESRS 2 IRO-1 paragraph 53(b)(iii), which requires consultation to inform the identification of material IROs.

-- Missing documentation for non-material topics: Assurance practitioners report that the most common documentation gap is the absence of documented rationale for topics assessed as not material.
+- Assurance practitioners report that the most common documentation gap is the absence of documented rationale for topics assessed as not material.
 ESRS 1 paragraph 38 requires the entity to identify material IROs, but the assurance practitioner also needs to understand why the entity concluded that certain topics are not material.
 If the “not material” determination has no recorded reasoning, it’s effectively unassurable.

 Related guides: